Azure/cli/README.md

-# Azure CLI GitHub Action
+# GitHub Action for Azure CLI

 With Azure CLI GitHub Action, you can automate your workflow by executing [Azure CLI](https://github.com/Azure/azure-cli) commands to manage Azure resources inside of an Action.